+The Company's directors acknowledge the importance of operating responsibly and support the objectives of the Paris Agreement 2020 to substantially reduce greenhouse gas emissions.
 The Company has no greenhouse gas emissions to report from its operations, nor does it have responsibility for any other emissions-producing sources, including those within its underlying investment portfolio.